Treachery of the Blue Books

 According to the author and business academic, Simon Brooks, the Blue Books are regarded today as "colonial diktat", and are "the most important ideological intervention by the British state in Wales in the 19th century."
 However the inquiry did not lead to any governmental action and the hostile reaction was mainly aimed at the comments about Welsh morality.
-One of the many positive legacies of the reports that prominent Welsh nationalist activist Saunders Lewis opined in The Fate of the Language in 1962 was that Wales embraced bilingualism, through the requirement to learn English as a second language.
+One of the many legacies of the reports that prominent Welsh nationalist activist Saunders Lewis opined in The Fate of the Language in 1962 was that Wales embraced bilingualism, through the requirement to learn English as a second language.

 Background

 During the second quarter of the 19th century there was much public unrest in Wales and this persuaded the British Government that the root causes of this needed to be understood.
-There had been riots in Tredegar and Merthyr and other places, trouble related to land enclosures in Ceredigion, the Rebecca Riots and the Chartist march on Newport.
-As was the case throughout England and Wales at the time, there seemed to be a compelling need to provide quality education to all levels of society.
+There had been riots in Tredegar and Merthyr Tydfil and other places, trouble related to land enclosures in Ceredigion, the Rebecca Riots and the Chartist march on Newport.
+As was the case throughout England and Wales at the time, the view was held that the solution was pedagogical, at all levels of society (in particular the ‘lower’).
 The government establishment assumed, even before the inquiry took place, that this would be mainly in the English language, and thus would require trained teachers to be provided.

 At the time of the report education was not compulsory and schools were largely provided and run by religious institutions, charities and private ventures.
 In 1833 the government had started to contribute towards the cost of erecting both National Society and British Schools; at the same time, the Church of England wanted to control education.
 In 1843, after strong protests against it, Robert Peel's Conservative government abandoned a bill that would have established schools for the poor, and ensured that they were run by Anglicans.
 The reaction by Nonconformists was fierce, indeed, for many, state interference into education was dangerous and a form of oppression.

-The majority of people in Wales at that time spoke only Welsh; Cardiff, the industrial Valleys and the coalfields of the North-east were bilingual.
+The majority of people in Wales at that time spoke only Welsh.
+Cardiff, the industrial Valleys and the coalfields of the North-east were bilingual.
 The three commissioners sent to Wales were English monoglots, who 'knew nothing about the Welsh language, nonconformity or elementary education'.
-The report exaggerated the weaknesses of the Welsh education system, according to historian John Davies in A History of Wales (Penguin 1994), 'because of the ignorance and the prejudice of the Commissioners.
+The report exaggerated the weaknesses of the Welsh education system, according to historian John Davies in A History of Wales (Penguin 1994) 'because of the ignorance and the prejudice of the Commissioners.
 Wales was alien to them, and they had no experience of teaching working-class children'.

 According to academic and author Brooks, who is a member of Plaid Cymru, "the Welsh-language community was so bereft of rights that it was used by politicians in central Europe as an example of linguistic subjugation."